benjamincharity/CSS-Guidelines/README.md

 * Use hyphen delimited class names (except for BEM notation, [see below](#naming-conventions))
 * Soft tabs with a 2 space indent
-* 1 space after the colon `':'` following the property
+* 1 space after the colon `:` following the property
 * Multi-line
 * Declarations in alphabetical order
-* Indent vendor prefixed declarations so that their values are aligned
+* Align vendor-prefixed rules so their values are aligned.
-* Indent our rulesets to mirror the DOM
 * Always include the final semi-colon in a ruleset
 * `0` values should not include the unit (px/em/etc)